 Other projects have included new chairback seating for season ticket holders, repainting the floor, and adding an $80,000 sound system to the arena.
 While the arena has gone through many changes, the women's basketball team has continued to excel on their home floor.

 History Of Frost Arena

-His coaching career began in 1928 at Glenwood, Minn., High School and later at Fergus Falls, Minn.
+His coaching career began in 1928 at Glenwood (Minn.), High School and later at Fergus Falls in Minnesota.
 In 1935, he became athletic director and coach at Bemidji State College.

 Dr. Frost established the Health, Physical Education and Recreation Graduate program at South Dakota State University in 1951.

 He was an international leader in recreation, health and physical education.
 Among other international assignments, he was this nation's representative at the Fifth Session of the International Olympic Academy at Greece in 1965.